Foraging nettles (Urtica dioica, Urtica repens): A hedgerow superfood and remarkable medicine

-Although nettles are well known by everyone on this island, many do not know that this common plant has a remedy for a common accompaniment of ageing, an enlarged prostate.
+Although nettles are well known and foraging nettles commonplace, many do not know that this common plant has a remedy for a common accompaniment of ageing, an enlarged prostate.

 The genus Urtica includes about 50 species of annuals and perennials that are widespread throughout the temperate regions.

 The generic name Urtica is the old Latin name given for the plant.
 Our most common nettle derives its specific name dioica from the fact that this species has male and female flowers on different plants.
 The other nettle species that grows here – Urtica repens, takes its specific name from the Latin word for creeping.

 Urtica dioica is perennial, rising each year from a creeping, underground network of yellow-coloured rhizomes, and can easily attain heights of 180 cm given good growing conditions.

 Nettles are often a sign of fertile, if neglected land, and are found usually en masse, on waysides, roadsides, hedges, in fields and woodland edges as well as gardens, parks and waterways, up to 850 metres.

 Nettle leaves are simple and cordate, with dentate-serrate margins and pointed leaf tips.
 The leaves sit in opposite pairs on square stems and typically reach 7-12 cm long.
 All these features are also commonly used to describe members of the mint family as well, but we know that floral characteristics are often vital for correct identification.
 Nettles have a different inflorescence compared to mint family plants, which places them in a family of their own.

 Nettles also display tiny stipules at the base of the leaf, where it meets the stem.
 These small, leaf-like growths are not a characteristic of mint plants, so can help you identify between nettles and the similar looking dead nettle tribe of the mint family, even without the flowers.